On flat manifold bundles and the connectivity of Haefliger's classifying spaces: Abstract

 \section{Abstract}

 We investigate a conjecture due to Haefliger and Thurston in the context of foliated manifold bundles.
 In this context, Haefliger-Thurston's conjecture predicts that every $M$-bundle over a manifold $B$ where $\text{dim}(B)\leq \text{dim}(M)$ is cobordant to a flat $M$-bundle.
-In particular, we study the bordism class of flat $M$-bundles over low dimensional manifolds, comparing a finite dimensional Lie group $G$ with $\Diff_0(G)$ and localizing the holonomy of flat M-bundles to be supported in a ball.
+In particular, we study the bordism class of flat $M$-bundles over low dimensional manifolds, comparing a finite dimensional Lie group $G$ with $\Diff_0(G)$.